hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 parameter set aligns optimally with the specific requirements of the intended use case.

+## External Dependecies

-Lastly, costs associated with any external dependencies required by a particular solution (e.g., access to a public ledger or transparency log, providing accurate time references and synchronization mechanisms, access to attestation facilities, etc.) must be accounted for as well, particularly if a
+Costs associated with any external dependencies required by a particular solution (e.g., access to a public ledger or transparency log, providing accurate time references and synchronization mechanisms, access to attestation facilities, etc.) must be accounted for as well, particularly if a